MidnightCommander/website/docs/source-code.md

 ## Contributing

-We require an issue (or pull request) for any code contribution, except for the following, which can be committed directly to the `master` branch:
+We require an issue (or pull request) and [code review](#code-review) for any code contribution, except for the following, which can be committed directly to the `master` branch:

 * Translations
 * Documentation